Caleb & Naomi Elphick of Westham

 Of their children:

 - Elizabeth, their eldest child often known as Mary, married Peter Pelling in Westham on 1 July 1876 when she was 19.
 The marriage was witnessed by Sarah Ann Elphick and William Hunnisett.
 In 1881 they were at 3 Alfrey Cottages, just off Seaside with children Albert and Elizabeth.
 Peter was a bricklayer.
 In 1891 they were at 1 Myrtle Road with two more children, Mabel and (William) George who died in 1895, aged 11 (MI in Willingdon).
 In 1901 Peter was boarding in Hanover Road, Eastbourne, and Mary was visiting Caroline and Fanny Ellis in Hailsham.
 In 1911 Mary was in Sevenoaks working as a laundress and appears to have split up with Peter.
 Eastbourne police made a census return showing that Peter Pelling was found in a stable at the Alexandra Arms!
-Mary died in 1938 (reg. in Malling).
+Peter died in 1928 and Mary died in 1938 (reg. in Malling).